Tom Huckabee: Martini Ranch: Reach

-Also for director James Cameron, Tom Huckabee and Bill Paxton co-wrote a script called Lonesome Cowgirls: Amazon Women of the West.
+Tom Huckabee and Bill Paxton co-wrote a script called Lonesome Cowgirls: Amazon Women of the West for director James Cameron.
 Jim adapted and modified the script into an all-star 1988 music video known as Martini Ranch, the namesake of Paxton's former band Martini Ranch.
 The music video, also called "Reach," was shot in Veluzat Motion Picture Ranch and starred Kathryn Bigelow, Bill Paxton, Lance Henriksen, Paul Reiser, and Bud Cort, with others.

 Traveller and Lone Star Film Festival

-In 1997, Tom Huckabe was associate producer and music supervisor on Bill Paxton's Traveller.
+In 1997, Tom Huckabee was associate producer and music supervisor on Bill Paxton's Traveller.
 With help from Paxton in later years, Tom Huckabee became inaugural founder and artistic director of The Lone Star Film Festival in 2007.
 Huckabee was remembered for his festival works with a major tribute in Dallas Film & Creative Industries' 2022 event.

 Arthur C. Clarke: Beyond 2001

 In 2001, Tom Huckabee produced and directed a major live event, "Arthur C. Clarke: Beyond 2001".
 Held at the Playboy Mansion, the "gala" featured James Cameron, Patrick Stewart, Morgan Freeman, and Buzz Aldrin.
-Huckabee spent many hours communicating with Clarke, often between Los Angeles and Sri Lanka, over lighting and design ideas.
-As of 2024 the event's program still appears on collector and auction sites.

 Frailty

-Tom Huckabee was involved with Bill Paxton's 2001 directorial debut movie Frailty, starring Bill and Matthew McConaughey.
-Huckabee was credited as Executive Producer.
+Tom Huckabee was involved with Bill Paxton's 2001 directorial debut movie Frailty, starring Bill and Matthew McConaughey, as an Executive Producer.
 However, in a lengthy 2019 interview Huckabee states, "...my contribution was mostly as a catalyst.
 I'm credited as executive producer, which may make people think I had something to do with financing, which I didn't.
 Besides 'finding' the property and foisting it on Bill, I may have made small contributions to the script in the final stages of development, but I wouldn’t want to take anything away from the sole author, Brent Hanley, nor chief producers Paxton, David Kirschner, and Corey Sienega..."